Tax returns of Donald Trump: Contents of returns

-2020 New York Times reporting
+The New York Times investigation

 On September 27, 2020, The New York Times published a report on more than two decades of Trump's tax-return data, including information from 2017 and 2018 (his first two years in office), having obtained the data earlier that month.
 The documents contradict many of Trump's public claims to have a flourishing and prosperous business empire, showing that as a result of reporting losses in many years and receiving a $72.9 million tax refund, Trump paid no net federal income taxes in 11 of 18 years of the past two decades.
 After the refund, Trump had an average tax bill of $1.4 million per year over the 18 years.
 In 2016, Trump paid only $750 in federal income tax, and in 2017, he paid another $750 in federal income tax.
 This was much less than other recent presidents paid while in office.
 His immediate two predecessors, Obama and George W. Bush, routinely paid $100,000 annually in federal income tax, and sometimes far more.
 In 2017, Trump's pre-credit tax liability was $7,435,857.
 All but $750 of this amount was negated by carried-over tax credits, of which he had $22.7 million at the time.
 It is unclear why Trump chose not to completely cancel out his federal income tax liability.
 The data does not reveal Trump's net worth.
 Tax-return data largely lack specifics allowing for financial connections to be identified, and the data does not reveal any previously unknown connections to Russia.